-- Transactions conducted by BFIs with itself or with other licensed BFIs or with government entities, - Transaction of public limited company with other public companies, Government or semi government offices, Association, Institution, Company or Entities and entities established under special Act, - Reinsurance transactions of insurance companies, - Transactions related with loan disbursed by BFIs to its customers according to prevailing laws. - Transactions related with staff facilities provided by BFIs to its employees, - Transaction conducted by UN, offices under UN and other International organizations, - Fund transfer (except cash) from the account of one BFIs to the account of other BFIs via cheque within Nepal. - Amount deposited by customers as fees in the account of School, College, Universities or Hospitals. - Amount deposited by insured in the account of insurance company as insurance fee. - Transaction related with pension payments of Nepal Police, Nepal Army and other institutions. - Transactions conducted in the internal accounts of BFIs like settlement accounts, Nostro/Vostro accounts etc. - Institutional transactions conducted by cooperatives and national cooperative bank ltd. - Other transactions exempted for reporting as per NRB Directive from time to time.
+- Transactions conducted byBFIs with itself or with other licensed BFIs or with government entities, - Transaction of Government or semi government offices, Association, Institution, Company or Entities and entities established under special Act, - Reinsurance transactions of insurance companies, - Transactions related with loan disbursed by BFIs to its customers according to prevailing laws. - Transactions related with staff facilities provided by BFIs to its employees, - Transaction conducted by UN, offices under UN and other International organizations, - Fund transfer (except cash) from the account of one BFIs to the account of other BFIs via cheque within Nepal. - Amount deposited by customers as fees in the account of School, College, Universities or Hospitals. - Amount deposited by insured in the account of insurance company as insurance fee. - Transaction related with pension payments of Nepal Police, Nepal Army and other institutions. - Transactions conducted in the internal accounts of BFIs like settlement accounts, Nostro/Vostro accounts etc. - Institutional transactions conducted by cooperatives and national cooperative bank ltd. - Transactions occurred while opening LC or making payment related to LC transactions. - Other transactions exempted for reporting as per NRB Directive from time to time.